 It Takes More Than a Ramp

 Many congregations are beginning to think about the barriers to participation that make it difficult for those with disabilities to participate in congregational life.
 But, if your congregation has installed a ramp and thought they’d done what was needed you may need to think again.
 Our language, our lighting, our sound systems, our programs can all send the message that ‘you are welcome here’ or ‘this congregation isn’t for you’.
 Which message do you want to send?
-Our colleagues at the United Church of Canada have material that will help you consider ways to be more accessible.

 Take a Seat

 Most of us find a ‘spot’ which feels comfortably familiar, when we attend services.
 Most of us return to it, week after week.
 But, before you become too attached to ‘your’ spot, think about where it is.
 Is it at the end of a row?
 If so, guests will have to step past you.
 Is your ‘spot’ at the back of the room?
 If so you are taking up the easy to find spots that guests look for.
-Consider your how your seating choices affect visitors.
+Consider how your seating choices affect visitors.

 Seen, Heard AND Welcomed

-On some level life in a Unitarian Universalist congregation doesn’t look that different than one from another faith group.
+On some level, life in a Unitarian Universalist congregation doesn’t look that different than one from another faith group.
 And so it is easy, at times, to assume that the dominant theology in a congregation is the only theology.
 Some of our congregations are predominantly Humanist, others lean towards liberal Christianity and others seem quite to focus on eco-Spirituality.
-Usually these dominant theologies are reflected, in an unspoken way, in the worship services and in the adult program offerings.
+Usually, these dominant theologies are reflected, in an unspoken way, in the worship services, and in the adult program offerings.
 Yet at the core of our modern UUism is a belief that each person is free to seek meaning in ways that make sense to them.
 Our Six Sources remind us of our rich theological heritage and the diversity we embrace.
 Congregations that want to explicitly send the message that they welcome this theological diversity would be wise to pay attention to the balance in their services.
 What seems generic and one-size-fits-all to the humanist in the congregation, may leave someone else feeling as if there is no room for them.
-And a eco-spiritual service that relies heavily on meditation or chanting will need some words and information in order to work for others.
+And an eco-spiritual service that relies heavily on meditation or chanting will need some words and information in order to work for others.

 AGM, CUC, APC, CRE, YA, ARE, DRE and more – Oh My!

 In our congregations on any given Sunday or in the newsletter you are likely to come across one of these, or a dozen other acronyms.
-Even long time members may need to scour their brain to understand what is being said, “right, ARE means Adult Religious Education.
+Even longtime members may need to scour their brain to understand what is being said, “right, ARE means Adult Religious Education.
 Whew, got that one!”
 But the guest in your congregation and the brand new person will be lost.
 Lacking the skills of a clairvoyant, they won’t understand what is being said.
 Help make it easier for people to understand by avoiding insider acronyms.
 When you mean Canadian Unitarian Council, say so.
 CUC won’t mean anything to people.
-In fact even in their long form, some of these common terms may need a bit of explanation.
+In fact, even in their long form, some of these common terms may need a bit of explanation.
 A brief explanation, “Adult Religious Education, the programs we offer for adults to help them explore theology and meaning…” will go a long way in making sure that people aren’t struggling to keep up.

 What’s that you say?